thonkpad/ratquotes/README.md

 ## To-Do
 - [ ] Make the site prettier.
 - [ ] Implement upvoting and downvoting functionality on the frontend.
-    - The backend code is already implemented, see `User` and `Post` model for the pivot table implementation of tracking votes, as well the `upvote()` and `downvote()` function in Post (may not be needed depending on how the rest of the full implementation is carried out)
+    - The backend code is already implemented, see `User` and `Post` model for the pivot table implementation of tracking votes, as well the `upvote()` and `downvote()` function in Post (may not be needed depending on how the rest of the full implementation is carried out).
+- [x] Give posts their own route.
-- [ ] Give posts their own route for rich previews and sharing
+- [ ] Add rich previews to make sharing posts nicer on Discord.
-- [x] Give users also their own profile route to see their sumtotal points and all their posts in one
+- [x] Give users also their own profile route to see their sumtotal points and all their posts in one.